Le0wang06/Le0wang06/README.md

 🚀 Web Developer | 🔐 Cybersecurity Enthusiast | 🤖 Exploring AI & APIs

-I specialize in web and mobile development, working with React, React Native, and backend technologies.
+I specialize in web development, working with React, html, css, javascript, and backend technologies.
 I'm also diving into AI, APIs, and cybersecurity, aiming to build efficient, secure, and intelligent applications.

 🔹 Current Projects

-📱 Moodsaver – A mood tracking and wellness app built with React Native. 🌐 Personal Portfolio – Developing a custom portfolio website to showcase my work.
+📱 Moodsaver – A mood tracking and wellness app built with React Native.
+"AI Tutor" - Developing a tutor with a heart that uses Ai Apis and Technologies 🌐 Personal Portfolio – Developing a custom portfolio website to showcase my work.

 ## 🛠️ Tech Stack